adamfowleruk/mljs/README.md

 Targets for V 0.1 (Dec 2012) in descending order of importance
  - DONE abstract authentication (digest and basic)
- - support creation of database and rest api on the fly
+ - TESTING support creation of database and rest api on the fly
  - N/A sensible to/from json settings (Default on &format=json on server)
  - DONE provide document save, get, update
  - provide access to document properties fragment